Women’s Health Exam

 The Student Health Center provides free condoms – please help yourself – they are located at the sign-in desk in the front entrance.
 Contraceptive Counseling

 Women interested in the oral contraceptive pill should call for an appointment with a health care provider to discuss options, which may include a women’s health exam.
 The Student Health Center sells a selection of oral contraceptive pills for $15 per cycle (month).
 Emergency Contraception

 Plan B is offered at the Student Health Center for $20.
-It is available during our regular business hours, seven days a week.
+It is available during our regular business hours, six days a week.
 To receive Plan B, please contact the main health center at 315-228-7750 or walk in to the Satellite Clinic

 Plan B is used to prevent pregnancy.
 Ideally, it should be given as soon after unprotected intercourse as possible and is most effective when given within 72 hours.
-To learn more about Plan B, please visit http://www.planbonestep.com
+To learn more about Plan B, please visit www.planbonestep.com

 The Student Health Center offers urine pregnancy testing for a charge of $5.
 Students wishing to be tested should make an appointment by calling 315-228-7750 or walk in to the Satellite Center